Offshore team playbook: the first 30 days for founders

 What should be in an offshore team playbook?

-Include the role mission, 3 starter workflows, tool access rules, red-line decisions, daily update template, quality checklist, weekly scorecard, and examples of good and bad work.
+Include the role mission, 3 starter work processes, tool access rules, red-line decisions, daily update template, quality checklist, weekly scorecard, and examples of good and bad work.

 How long should the first offshore playbook be?